 Recent media attention has focused on the accuracy of personal breathalysers.
 So just how accurate are they?

 To answer this question you will need to understand a little more about breathalyser technology.
-There are two main types of alcohol sensors used in breathalysers – semiconductor and electrochemical.
-Semiconductor is more affordable, but less precise and stable.
-In contrast, Fuel Cell sensors are more accurate, stable, and more selective to alcohol (i.e. do not react to tobacco and other substances which can be present in a breath sample).
+There are two main types of alcohol sensors used in breathalysers: semiconductor and electrochemical.
+Semiconductor breathalysers are more affordable, but less precise and stable.
+In contrast, Fuel Cell (electrochemical) sensors are more accurate, stable, and more selective to alcohol (i.e. do not react to tobacco and other substances which can be present in a breath sample).

-Our most popular model, the AlcoSense Pro Breathalyser is accurate to within 0.01%, meaning that at 0.05% BAC the unit will show a reading of not less than 0.04% and not higher than 0.06%.
+One of our most popular personal breathalyser models, the AlcoSense Pro, is accurate to within 0.01%- meaning that at 0.05% BAC the unit will show a reading of not less than 0.04% and not higher than 0.06%.
 This allows the user to make an informed decision regarding their ability to drive, while still keeping the cost of ownership at an accessible level.

 Should you require a greater degree of accuracy, it is recommended to upgrade to our Alcosense Stealth Breathalyser, which is equipped with an advanced fuel cell sensor and is accurate to within 0.005%, meaning that at 0.05% BAC the unit will show a reading of not more than 0.055% and not less than 0.045%